Signs of Moisture in HVAC Ducts: Early Warning Signs Homeowners Should Watch For

 - Sections of insulation that appear sagging or uneven

-Moisture trapped in insulation is particularly important to recognize because it can remain hidden even when surfaces appear dry.
-Over time, this moisture can contribute to odors, material breakdown, and reduced insulation performance.
+Moisture trapped in insulation can remain hidden even when outer surfaces appear dry.
+Over time, it can cause odors, material breakdown, and reduced insulation performance.

 If insulation damage is visible, it often means moisture has been present for an extended period.
 In these cases, simply drying the surface is usually not enough, and the condition of the insulation itself may need to be evaluated further.